ou-ecolab/ecopad/README.md

 Now we create a new repository  under the ou-ecolab organisation (you can do this on the website https://github.com/ou-ecolab (Hit the green New button, name it as you want and add a README.md so that the repo is not empty.)
 I will call it `{YourName}Example` here.
+> Nico: Make sure you name your repositroy something in all lowercase letters!
+In the instrucitons with the "make shell" command later on you will run into trouble.

 This will be eventually the home of the changed example.